srikanthragh06/waves/README.md

   cd waves
 ```

-3. Install dependencies for the frontend, backend, and socket directories:
+3. Install dependencies for the frontend and backend directories:

     ```bash
     # Frontend